Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Pseudo-Riemannian hyperbolic geometry

-\paragraph{The $\AdS^3$ case} In the $\SL(2,\R)$ model, the geodesics passing through $\Id$ are exactly the $1$-parameter subgroups.
-They are conjugate to the classical $1-$parameter subgroups of $\SL(2,\R)$ of Cartan decomposition. \begin{itemize} \item Space-like geodesics are conjugated to $ \left(
+\paragraph{The $\h^{2,1}$ case} In the $\PSL(2,\R)$ model, the geodesics passing through $\Id$ are precisely the $1$-parameter subgroups. { The classification of $1$-parameter subgroups of $\PSL(2,\R)$ into hyperbolic, parabolic and elliptic groups corresponds to the classification of Lorentzian geodesics into spacelike, lightlike and timelike geodesics. \begin{itemize} \item Spacelike geodesics are conjugate to $ \left[